kowshid/kowshid.github.io/_pages/experiences.md

 Chaldal is Bangladesh's first and largest online grocery delivery service.

-- Got accustomed to Microsoft Azure and .NET framework.
+- Gained hands-on experience with Microsoft Azure, the .NET framework, and Agile methodology.
-- Learned F\# for functional programming solutions.
+- Learned F# for functional programming solutions.